*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The biggest cons with it are the mediocre battery life and the constant need to re adjust and collimate the scope, which are obviously a little annoying but, all in all the experience with this telescope is positive across the board.

-Nexstar evolution 8 is among the most expensive telescopes on this list setting you back anywhere from $1.6k – $2k so it’s not a scope I would recommend anyone to get unless they are really wanting to get both a very powerful system and a portable system.
+Celestron’s nexstar evolution 8 is among the most expensive telescopes on this list, so it’s not a scope I would recommend anyone to get unless they really wanting both a very powerful system and a portable system.

-Weighing in at only around 18kg, the evolution 8 isn’t the lightest gear on this list but, considering the power of the system as well as the other accessories included within it, it definitely isn’t a bad choice if you’re willing to stretch the wallet a fair bit.
+Weighing in at only around 18kg, the evolution 8 isn’t the lightest gear on this list but, considering the power of the system as well as the other accessories included within it, it definitely isn’t a bad choice if wanted a system that is realtively lightweight for the power it delivers if you’re willing to stretch the wallet a fair bit.

-The aperture of the telescope is 203mm, the focal length is 1500mm which leaves us with a focal ratio of f/7.39.
+The aperture of the telescope is 203.2mm, the focal length is 2032mm which leaves us with a focal ratio of f/10.
 What this means is that the initial magnification of the system will be a lot higher than the other scopes on this list and the use of a 203mm lens means you’ll be able to gather around 2.5x the light of the Z130 and the 130SLT on this list.

 As for the eyepieces included in the box, you’ll be provided with a 40mm (51x) and 13mm (156x).